lecy/Open-Data-for-Nonprofit-Research/README.md

 > In June 2007, the IRS released a new Form 990 that requires significant disclosures on corporate governance and boards of directors.
 These new disclosures are required for all nonprofit filers for the 2009 tax year, with more significant reporting requirements for nonprofits with over $1 million in revenues or $2.5 million in assets.

-A Guided Tour of the 990 Form by GuideStar [ [LINK](https://www.guidestar.org/ViewCmsFile.aspx?ContentID=4208) ]

-Revised Form 990: The Evolution of Governance and the Nonprofit World [ [LINK](http://www.thetaxadviser.com/issues/2009/aug/revisedform990theevolutionofgovernanceandthenonprofitworld.html) ]

 ## Additional Resources of Note